quantumJLBass/boa-fraud/profiles/addresses/US/STATES/SOUTH CAROLINA/24 OFFICE PARK CT, STE A, COLUMBIA, SC, 29223-5967/24 OFFICE PARK CT, STE A, COLUMBIA, SC, 29223-5967.md

 7 months ago

-Try finding another company before choosing this “Property Management Company” and below are the reasons why.
-1. Communication doesn’t exist with this company!
-The associates at this company don’t communicate with each other!
+Try finding another company before choosing this "Property Management Company" and below are the reasons why.
+1. Communication doesn't exist with this company!
+The associates at this company don't communicate with each other!
 2. You call the office, no answer!
 You leave a message no one will return your call!
 3. If you do get someone to answer the phone.
-They don’t stick to their word!
+They don't stick to their word!
 (Darrell) 4.
 They will tell you one thing but do something totally different!
-5. They’ll send you a text saying that they need something from you but don’t give you a deadline!
+5. They'll send you a text saying that they need something from you but don't give you a deadline!
 6. I was told which water company I needed to use but they gave me the wrong info!
 7. I got the keys to the house on a Friday night.
-I received a text on the following Monday from their office stating that I need to turn in the “INVENTORY AND CONDITION FORM” but was told when it needed to be turned in.
-On Wednesday I received another text from their office stating that if I didn’t turn the form by Thursday that it wouldn’t be accepted!
-Information like this should have been passed to me when I got the keys, didn’t happen (Jasmine)!
+I received a text on the following Monday from their office stating that I need to turn in the "INVENTORY AND CONDITION FORM" but was told when it needed to be turned in.
+On Wednesday I received another text from their office stating that if I didn't turn the form by Thursday that it wouldn't be accepted!
+Information like this should have been passed to me when I got the keys, didn't happen (Jasmine)!
 8. Over all my initial experience with this company is TRASH!!!!!!!!!!

 Like